leettools-dev/leettools/docs/documentation.md

 - A scheduler to schedule the execution of the ingestions.
 We provide a simple pull-based scheduler that queries the knowledgebase and execute different tasks (ingestion, converting, splitting, indexing) based on the status of the documents.
-It is possible to schedule the tasks using more sophisicated schedulers, but we provide an integrated simple scheduler to avoid complex setup and unecessary dependencies for basic workloads.
+It is possible to schedule the tasks using more sophisticated schedulers, but we provide an integrated simple scheduler to avoid complex setup and unnecessary dependencies for basic workloads.
 - An accounting system to track the usage of the LLM APIs.
 For all LLM API calls used in the pipeline and workflow, the system records the prompts, the provider, the tokens used, the results to returned.
 The goal is to provide observability to the whole